PaddlePaddle/docs/doc/fluid/api_guides/low_level/program_en.rst

 Operator
 =============

 In Fluid, all operations of data are represented by :code:`Operator` .
-In Python, :code:`Operator` in Fluid is encapsulated into modules such as: :code:`paddle.fluid.layers` , :code:`paddle.fluid.nets` , and so on.
+In Python, :code:`Operator` in Fluid is encapsulated into modules like :code:`paddle.fluid.layers` , :code:`paddle.fluid.nets` .

 This is because some common operations on Tensor may consist of more basic operations.
-In order to improve the convenience of use, some encapsulation of the basic Operator is carried out inside the framework, including the creation of Operator dependent on learnable parameters, the initialization details of learnable parameters, and so on, so as to reduce the cost of repeating development by users.
+For simplicity, some encapsulation of the basic Operator is carried out inside the framework, including the creation of learnable parameters relied by an Operator, the initialization details of learnable parameters, and so on, so as to reduce the cost of further development.